 DJI Phantom 4 first impressions have been a fun ride, to say the least.
 In the past, the best quadcopter I used was about $150 on Amazon.
 While it was enjoyable to fly around, it doesn’t surmount to the level of the Phantom 4.
 No duh…Captain Obvious, right?
 Until you’ve got some experience with the Phantom 4, coming from a minor league quadcopter, you just don’t appreciate what you have in front of you.
 The DJI Phantom 4 is a quality-built machine that packs tons of features!
 Not to mention rather easy to fly.

 DJI Phantom 4 Unboxing

-One of the great things about the Phantom 4 is it’s packaging.
+One of the great things about the Phantom 4 is its packaging.
 The box it comes in can be used a case itself.
 No need to go out and buy a case to protect the drone.
-The Phantom 4 isn’t cheap, so it’s appreciated of DJI to help the user save some money.
+The Phantom 4 isn’t cheap, so it’s appreciated by DJI to help the user save some money.
 I’d rather buy an extra battery than worry about how the drone will be stored.